Dre Campbell Farm

 Either start with fresh pineapple, or you can use one you have already eaten that still has green leaves.

 Finally, allow the top to dry for 2 days.
-You can then grow your pineapple top in water, but it is better to root them in soil.
+You can then grow your pineapple tops in water, but it is better to root them in soil.

 Regularly water your plant and place it in a sunny area.
-Within 24 months, your pineapple plant will be beautiful and blooming.
+Within 24 months, and with proper care, your pineapple plant should start blooming.

 Growing a Pineapple from Seed

-This method is more challenging than growing from the tops.
+This method is more challenging than growing it from the top.

 The seeds are the first thing you will need.
 These seeds can be saved from the ripe pineapple fruit.
 Or, if possible, you can buy them.